 In countries such as Hong Kong and China, much emphasis is placed on the making of the bride’s Kua.
-Each piece is prized (and priced) highly as it involves skilled craftmanship.
+Each piece is prized (and priced) highly as it involves skilled craftsmanship.
 The process of handmaking a Kua can take a year or more!
-The Kua can be categorized into a few types with varying level of intricacy, complexity and correspondingly, the weight!
+The Kua can be categorized into a few types with varying levels of intricacy, complexity and correspondingly, the weight!

 King Kua & Queen Kua

 The use of gold and silver thread in high density creates more elaborate motifs; can appear more gold and silver than red.
 The King Kua is almost fully embroidered which can make it feel much heavier.

 Lesser density and less elaborate motif; can be hand-sewn or machine sewn and is the lightest in weight.

 Locally, most brides may opt to wear a Kua because it is something they get to wear only once in their lifetime.
 In recent years, modern versions have emerged and have become “trendy” as a result.
 Most bridal boutiques provide Kuas for rental but if you’re looking for something more traditional and a more extensive collection, here are some places that specialize in wedding Kua rental in Singapore.
 You may even choose to purchase them!

 Where to Find Kua in Singapore?

 Here is a list of boutiques that provide these traditional attires, or check out our directory of boutiques where some of them provide rental of Kua along with your wedding gown!

 If you’re wondering what the groom wears to match with the bride’s Kua, they can choose to go with a matching Ma Kua (马褂), a Mandarin Collar suit, or simply keep to their day suit!